variational-sublinear-clustering/var-GMM/README.md

 ## 4. Disclaimer

-This algorithm is not optimized for fastest execution speed, but for research only.
+This algorithm is not optimized for fast execution speed.
 As measure for speed, we show the number of distance evaluations wrt the number of distance evaluations used by full GMMs/k-means per iteration.

-For an implementation of the var-GMM-S algorithm with focus on fastest  real-time execution speed, see [Florian Hirschberger's C++ Code Repositry](https://bitbucket.org/fhirschberger/clustering/).
+For an implementation of the var-GMM-S algorithm with focus on fast real-time execution speed, see the following repository which uses C++ source code [vc-GMM](https://github.com/variational-sublinear-clustering/vc-GMM).
+The repository is part of the github-organization [Variational Sublinear Clustering](https://github.com/variational-sublinear-clustering), which will integrate further developments/repositories.